In this guide I explain how to disassemble an Asus Eee PC 1215B laptop.

 Asus Eee 1215B PC laptop uses DDR3 type memory.

-NOTE: My customer has two 4GB RAM modules installed in the laptop.
+NOTE: My customer has two 4GB RAM modules installed.
 The laptop running Windows 7 Professional 64-bit OS.
 In system properties it says 8GB RAM installed but only 7.6GB usable.

 Remove six screws securing the keyboard and palm rest assembly.